Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): 2-point correlation statistics

 \section{2-point correlation statistics}

-For comparison with theory and earlier results in \cite{Siewert:2019}, we calculate 2-point correlation function (2PCF) for LoTSS DR1 catalogue.
+For comparison with theory and earlier results in \cite{Siewert:2019}, we calculate the 2-point correlation function (2PCF) for the LoTSS DR1 catalogue.
 We obtain approximately the same 2PCF results with our catalog and mask, as in \cite{Siewert:2019} with 1 mJy flux cut and their mask-d.
-The theoretical curve at angular scales less than 0.1 degree is slightly lower than the measured values, presumably due to multi-component nature of a few radio sources.
+The theoretical curve at angular scales less than 0.1 degree is slightly lower than the measured values, presumably due to the multiple-component nature of some radio sources in the catalog \citep{Blake:2004}.
 We have followed \cite{Siewert:2019} and applied the same python package TreeCorr\footnote{\href{http://github.com/rmjarvis/TreeCorr/}{http://github.com/rmjarvis/TreeCorr/}} (Version 4.0) \citep{Jarvis:2004} and the same parameter settings for 2PCF estimation.
-However, our mask-z additionally masks an strip where information of Pan-STARRS is missing.
-Following \cite{Siewert:2019} we next divide LoTSS DR1 catalogue into three patches `left', `center' and `right'.
-The RA ranges for these patches are 161-184, 184-208, and 208-230 degrees, respectively.
+Following \cite{Siewert:2019} we next divide the LoTSS DR1 catalogue into three patches `left', `center' and `right'.
+The RA ranges for these patches are (161, 184), (184, 208), and (208, 230) degrees, respectively.
 The calculated angular correlation functions are shown in figure \ref{fig:2pcf}.
 We find that the center area fits the theory best.
-The slight mismatch between `left', `center' and `right' patches is an indication of large scale density fluctuation systematics present in data.
-This should be considered as a motivation for refining LoTSS DR1 pipeline \citep{Shimwell:2019}.
+The slight mismatch between `left', `center' and `right' patch results is an indication of large scale density fluctuation systematics present in the data.
+This should be considered as a motivation for refining the LoTSS DR1 pipeline \citep{Shimwell:2019}.

+Large-scale systematics in real space correspond to low multipoles of angular power spectrum $C_{\ell}$.
+So to examine the effect more closely we calculate the angular power spectrum for these three right ascension patches.
+We show the results in figure \ref{fig:clRAcut} and note that $C_{\ell}$ recovery from different right ascension patches are almost the same above $\ell>10$.
+We recognize that $\ell =10$ corresponds to $\approx 20^\circ$ scale, which is approximately the right ascension patch width considered.
+We note that we only consider data above $\ell=100$, and for this $\ell$ range we do not see any large scale right ascension dependence.